Geneva Motor Show 2019

 This is something of a generalization for now, and Citroen itself admits the Ami One's need for a license will vary by country, but it's interesting nonetheless.
 Built to celebrate the company's 100th birthday and hark back to the iconic 2 CV, the Ami One is a tiny cube of a car with a top speed of just 30 mph.

-All being well, Uber riders uninterested in owning a car will be able to hire an Ami One the same way they book an e-scooter today, drive it a couple of miles, then leave it for someone else to use.
+All being well, Uber riders uninterested in owning a car can hire an Ami One the same way they book an e-scooter today, drive it a couple of miles, and then leave it for someone else to use.

 Cameras are the new wing mirrors - Aston Martin Valkyrie, Alfa Romeo Tonale, Honda e Prototype, and many more

-But times change, technology improves, and — most importantly — legislation evolves.
-Now (in Europe at least, with the U.S. likely to follow soon) cameras and screens are legal.
-The first car to offer this option was the Audi e-tron SUV in 2018, and in Geneva this year they were everywhere.
+But times change, technology improves, and—most importantly—legislation evolves.
+Now, cameras and screens are legal (in Europe at least, with the U.S. likely to follow soon).
+The first car to offer this option was the Audi e-tron SUV in 2018, and in Geneva this year, they were everywhere.

 From the compact Honda e Prototype (with is 98 percent ready for mass production), to the sold-out Aston Martin Valkyrie hypercar, cameras are the new mirrors.
-They were also used on the Alfa Romeo Tonale, the Peugeot e-Legend, the Kangaroo concept by GFG Style, and others.
+They were also used on the Alfa Romeo Tonale, the Peugeot e-Legend, and the Kangaroo concept by GFG Style.

-The main benefit here is reduced aerodynamic drag, which in turn lowers the amount of energy needed to push the car through the air, which — especially with electric cars — increases range.
+The main benefit here is reduced aerodynamic drag, which in turn lowers the amount of energy needed to push the car through the air.
+This, especially with electric cars, increases range.

 Electric cars have real character - Honda e Prototype, Fiat Centroventi, Volkswagen ID Buggy, Peugeot e-Legend

-This produces cars like the Honda e Prototype, which goes on sale later this year, the Fiat Centoventi, the beautifully retro Peugeot e-Legend, pictures above, and the Volkswagen ID Buggy, below, which is an electric revival of the 1970s beach buggy.
+This produces cars like the Honda e Prototype, which goes on sale later this year, the Fiat Centoventi, the beautifully retro Peugeot e-Legend, pictured above, and the Volkswagen ID Buggy, below, an electric revival of the 1970s beach buggy.

-We particularly like the retro, compact styling of the e-Legend, and enjoy the playfulness of the Fiat, complete with digital messaging system on its tailgate to interact with following drivers.
+We particularly like the e-Legend's retro, compact styling and enjoy the Fiat's playfulness, complete with a digital messaging system on its tailgate for interacting with the following drivers.

 Electric cars are becoming VIP lounges on wheels - Lagonda All-Terrain Concept, Skoda Vision iV, Kia

-This theme, of the car becoming a high-end ride, has been present at the Geneva show for a couple of years now, but that likely means it is the right direction to take — that the smooth, comfortable silence of electric cars is best used for ultimate luxury.
+This theme of the car becoming a high-end ride has been present at the Geneva show for a couple of years now, but that likely means it is the right direction to take — that the smooth, comfortable silence of electric cars is best used for the ultimate luxury.

-Lagonda, the dormant brand relaunched by Aston Martin in 2018, this week revealed the All-Terrain Concept, a luxury high-riding vehicle which the company claims is inspired by super yachts.
-Like the Lagonda Vision Concept from 2018, the new model offers a lounge-like interior with ample space for passengers to spread out, as if in a first class airplane seat.
+Lagonda, the dormant brand relaunched by Aston Martin in 2018, this week revealed the All-Terrain Concept, a luxury high-riding vehicle the company claims is inspired by superyachts.
+Like the Lagonda Vision Concept from 2018, the new model offers a lounge-like interior with ample space for passengers to spread out, as if in a first-class airplane seat.

-Skoda took a similar approach in Geneva with the Vision iV concept, and so too did Kia and its 'Imagine by Kia' concept, with its backwards-opened rear doors inviting passengers into a spacious, minimalist cabin.
+Skoda took a similar approach in Geneva with the Vision iV concept, and so too did Kia with its 'Imagine by Kia' concept.
+Its backward-opened rear doors invited passengers into a spacious, minimalist cabin.

-Mercedes too placed an emphasis on quiet, electric luxury with the EQV, a battery-powered minivan with seating for seven or eight which it hopes will appeal to luxury transport companies, whisking execs from meeting to meeting in peaceful comfort.
+Mercedes, too, placed an emphasis on quiet, electric luxury with the EQV, a battery-powered minivan with seating for seven or eight.
+It hopes this will appeal to luxury transport companies, whisking execs from meeting to meeting in peaceful comfort.

-Electric platforms make perfect sense for this category of vehicle, where the driver and passengers seek silence and a detachment from the road surface, not a barking exhaust and hard racing seat.
+Electric platforms make perfect sense for this vehicle category, where the driver and passengers seek silence and a detachment from the road surface, not a barking exhaust and hard racing seat.

 Digital instruments are now the norm - even for Morgan

-We admit this isn't the most serious of entries, given most new cars now feature some sort of digital instrument cluster.
-But for Morgan — a British sports car maker who literally builds its cars from wood in a shed — to embrace the technology, we think it is time to say a final goodbye to analogue dials.
+We admit this isn't the most serious of entries, given that most new cars now feature some digital instrument clusters.
+But for Morgan — a British sports car maker who builds its cars from wood in a shed — to embrace the technology, we think it is time to say a final goodbye to analog dials.

 Like GearBrain on Facebook